CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

 2. Create a new C# script called "lasers" (make sure its in the "Scripts" folder) and attach it to the empty "Lasers" object you made earlier.

-3. Inside your "lasers" script, replace the code inside your projectiles class with this code.
+3. Inside your "lasers" script, replace the code inside your lasers class with this code.

     ```csharp
     public float laserSpeed = 20f;